This page will be updated regularly, so make sure you come back.

 (And you can read the whole thing online here: but don’t let that stop you buying the book.)

-The new Nottingham Contemporary gallery has finally opened, and despite the woefully ill-judged exterior has turned out to be something very special indeed.
-The spacious and well-lit exhibition spaces feel, well, like a Proper Art Gallery; and the two opening exhibitions, from David Hockney and Frances Stark are serious and substantial bodies of work.
-The David Hockney is a particularly smart choice for a gallery looking to make an impact and draw in a rather sceptical public.
+The Nottingham Contemporary gallery has turned out to be something very special indeed, despite the woefully ill-judged exterior.
+The spacious and well-lit exhibition spaces feel, well, like a Proper Art Gallery; and the two opening exhibitions, from David Hockney and Frances Stark were serious and substantial bodies of work.
+The David Hockney was a particularly smart choice for a gallery looking to make an impact and draw in a rather sceptical public.
 “International art.
 For everyone.
 For free.”
 What are you waiting for?

 Poetry – Matthew Welton